Most recently updated on December 24, 2023

 It’s home to bears, wolves, antelope, elk, bison and other animals.

-There’s so much to see, but first we have quite a virtual journey to embark on to get here.
+There’s so much to see, but first we have quite a journey on which to embark to get there.

 We’ll start by departing from Billings, Montana, taking Highway 3 north until it junctions with Highway 12.
 From there, we head west.
-After an hour on the road, we arrive at Harlowton.
+After more than an hour on the road, we arrive at Harlowton.

 In prehistoric times, the region was known for its herds of bison.
 Tribes such as the Crow and the Blackfeet hunted in the area.
 The Crow and Sioux had a 35-mile-long row of stones that marked each other’s hunting grounds.